Nancy Khan

 Turkey tells detectives he'd been at home on Thursday evening when he received a call from Ali.

 I told him I'm heading downtown.
+Can't I meet up with me?

-Sure enough he did.
+Sure enough, he did.

-They had gone to several strip clubs and that evening, him and Turkey after Ali and Nancy hadn't gotten to a fight and she had scratched him and I think the word was used that she was crazy or she was becoming crazy.
+They had gone to several strip clubs, and that evening, him and Turkey, after Ollie, and Nancy hadn't gotten to a fight, and she had scratched him.

 Almost like things were coming to an end or were in process of being ended.